BryanRibeiro/Portfolio-Projetos/API_1.md

     })
     .then(response => response.json())
     .then(data => {
-      // Tratar a resposta do backend
+      // Tratar a resposta do back-end
     })
     .catch(error => {
       // Tratar erros